Arctic Landing Reports – Silver Explorer

 Storstappen Island, Norway

-Our first expedition was a zodiac tour around what we have been previously told was called Bird Island.
-Ken and I had done a tour of this island before from a port stop in Honningsvag.
-This time we were told the correct name of Storstappen Island.
-From a zodiac, it was much better as we were able to get close into the cliffs and get better views of the nesting birds.
+Here the days expedition will ve a zodiac tour around what we have been previously told was called Bird Island.
+The correct name is Storstappen Island.
+From a zodiac, we were able to get close into the cliffs and get better views of the nesting birds.
 We first spent some time with the skittish puffins - getting pictures is hard they will not allow you too close and they fly away when you try.
 We saw many Sea Eagles that were quite spectacular soaring over the cliffs and the zodiac.
 The highlight was going into a wonderful small cave area with brilliant green algae and interesting rock formations.
 We had some swell on one part of the tour that was probably the most swell I have ever encountered on a zodiac but everyone was fine so I am confident that those new to zodiacs are going to be fine for the whole voyage.

 In the afternoon, we arrived in the North Cape area.
 The tough ones among us did a hike from the shore up the cliff side and then walked to the North Cape.
 You could see the trail from the ship as it zigzagged up the mountain.
 Not for me!
 Those doing the walk debarked and took a zodiac ashore.
 It was much tougher than anyone had anticipated but all made it safely to the top.
-The ship sailed onto a small village named Skarvag where the ship provided a bus trip to North Cape for the non walkers.
+The ship sailed onto a small village named Skarvag where the ship provided a bus trip to North Cape for the non-walkers.
 Skarvag is a small fishing village that is home to 47 people, with 8 children in the one school.
 Reindeer were everywhere and they like to hang out on the football field.
 There was one big reindeer in front of each goal and the others milling around the field.
 It really looked like a game was in progress.
-Unfortunately I do not carry a camera, as it would have been a great shot.
 It was a beautiful sunny day and the scenery was terrific.
 North Cape was in sun then heavy fog and then sun again.

 Bear Island (first island in the Svalbard archipelago)